mailcow/mailcow-dockerized-docs/docs/client/client-apple.en.md

+!!! warning
+    There have been several independent reports of unintended configuration changes causing emails to no longer be sent or received on Apple devices.
+The root cause appears to be the device automatically enabling the "Automatically manage connection settings" option.
+This setting incorrectly changes the SMTP port from 587 to 25 and disables password authentication.

+    If you suddenly can't send or receive emails on your Apple device, please check these settings first.

 ## Method 1: Configuration Profile

 Email, contacts and calendars can be configured automatically on Apple devices by installing a configuration profile.
 To download such a profile you must login to the mailcow UI with the desired email account first.